'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 I don't have a firm understanding as to why she destroyed the entire city and not just the Red Keep, but I'm guessing the writers don't want us to think too hard on that.
 I think we're supposed to come away from this episode convinced that Daenerys has given in to her familial madness, that Varys was right about her, that Sam was right about her — and, by extension, that they were also right about Jon Snow.

 So next week, it will come down to Jon Snow vs. Daenerys Stormborn.
-Targaryen vs. Targareyn.
+Targaryen vs. Targaryen.
 Though whether there's still an Iron Throne to fight over, or just a melted lump of steel where it once sat, remains to be seen.

-Speaking of remains: Here's a list of the named characters who met their end in this episode.
+Speaking of remains, here's a list of the named characters who met their end in this episode.

 - Varys (sniff)